 2023 is the year of the wellness warrior.
 We’re constantly redefining the ways we can achieve good health – both mental and physical – but not all trends are created equal.
-Looking to reignite a passion for wellness in 2023?
-We’ve rounded up advice from some of the UK’s leading industry professionals across beauty, fitness and healthcare to find out which wellness trends we’ll all be raving about next year.
+Looking to reignite a passion for wellness this year?
+We’ve rounded up advice from some of the UK’s leading industry professionals across beauty, fitness and healthcare to find out which wellness trends we’ll all be raving about in 2023.

 Which Wellness Trends Will Be Big in 2023?

 We’re taking a much more holistic approach to wellness next year, as we tackle our health from all sides and make more inclusive solutions.
 This is the year of the big digital detox, coffee boycotts and mental health prioritisation.
 Intrigued?
 These are the wellness trends to take with you into 2023:

 - Gut-brain connection